HealthRx.com

 When a pharmacist scans a GoodRx coupon, they are submitting the claim through a specific PBM's BIN (Bank Identification Number) and PCN (Processor Control Number).
 The pharmacy receives a reimbursement from the PBM according to the pre-negotiated contract.
 In many cases, the pharmacy's reimbursement through a discount card is lower than its acquisition cost for the drug, a reality that has driven significant tension between independent pharmacies and PBM-backed discount platforms [2].

-The National Community Pharmacists Association (NCPA) published survey data in 2023 showing that 90% of independent pharmacies reported filling prescriptions at a loss when processing discount card claims [3].
-This dynamic creates a paradox: consumers save money, but the savings may be partially subsidized by below-cost dispensing at the pharmacy level.
+Independent pharmacy groups have reported widespread below-cost reimbursement on discount card claims, and the National Academies' review of the PBM market documents how these reimbursement dynamics squeeze pharmacy margins [2].
+This creates a paradox: consumers save money, but the savings may be partially subsidized by below-cost dispensing at the pharmacy level.
 Large chain pharmacies absorb these losses through volume, while independents face tighter margins.

-GoodRx Gold does not cover brand-name drugs in any meaningful way for most consumers.
-High-cost branded medications like Ozempic (semaglutide), Jardiance (empagliflozin), or Eliquis (apixaban) rarely show significant Gold discounts because the PBM negotiated rates for branded products are constrained by manufacturer pricing.
-A 2023 analysis of branded GLP-1 receptor agonist pricing found that discount card programs, including GoodRx, reduced out-of-pocket costs by less than 5% compared to manufacturer list prices for semaglutide 1 mg [5].
+The membership does not change the picture for brand-name drugs in any meaningful way.
+High-cost branded medications like Ozempic (semaglutide), Jardiance (empagliflozin), or Eliquis (apixaban) rarely show significant discount-program savings because PBM negotiated rates for branded products are constrained by manufacturer pricing.
+Discount platforms concentrate their power in generics; for branded drugs, manufacturer copay programs and insurance usually win [3].

 Is GoodRx Legitimate?